Saeid-Safarveisi/machine-learning-principles/unsupervised-learning/README.md

 # K-Means Clustering

-K-means is an **unsupervised, partition-based clustering algorithm** used to divide observations into a predefined number of clusters, `K`, so that observations belonging to the same cluster are as similar as possible.
+K-means is an **unsupervised clustering algorithm** used to divide observations into a predefined number of clusters, `K`, so that observations belonging to the same cluster are as similar as possible.

 For classical K-means: